Join our Mission - Donate

 Refugee father shares his story of everyday survival in a growing anti-migrant society

-9/5/20191 min read
+9/5/20192 min read

-The pressure weighs on him heavily.
+After a treacherous fight, Emmanuel and his small family were transferred to a small room in an apartment complex, which they shared with other asylum seekers.
+Today, the pressure weighs on him heavily.
 At night, when the walls feel too tight and the uncertainty presses hardest, he admits he sometimes imagines running away—back to a place where he at least understood the rules of survival.
 But the thought passes as quickly as it comes.
 “I could never leave my family,” he says.
 “Mary deserves stability, even if I’m still trying to find my own.”

 Emmanuel holds his daughter Mary, at night, outside of a shared living facility for refugees.
 Angelica Ekeke, 2019.